mstack/bootcamp-azure-cosmosdb/readme.md

 	![Screenshot 011 - Summary][11]

 16. Once you are satisfied, click **Import**.
 Importing takes a rough 5 seconds.
-When completed you can close the *DocumentDB Data Migration Tool*.
+When completed you can close the *Cosmos DB Data Migration Tool*.
 17. In the Azure Portal you can now find your database under *Collections/Browse*

 	![Screenshot 012 - Collections/Browse][12]

 <a name="run-queries-using-query-explorer"></a>
-##  Run queries using the DocumentDB Query Explorer
+##  Run queries using the Cosmos DB Query Explorer
-The DocumentDB **Query Explorer** enables you to create, edit, and run queries against a DocumentDB collection.
-The Query Explorer can be launched from the Azure Portal from any of the DocumentDB account, database, and collection blades.
+The Cosmos DB **Query Explorer** enables you to create, edit, and run queries against a Cosmos DB collection.
+The Query Explorer can be launched from the Azure Portal from any of the Cosmos DB account, database, and collection blades.

-1. Near the bottom of each DocumentDB blade you can find the **Query Explorer** under the *Collections* group.
+1. Near the bottom of each Cosmos DB blade you can find the **Query Explorer** under the *Collections* group.

 	![Screenshot 013 - Query Explorer][13]